raprocks/spotidnldr/README.md

 - [x] Make this into a cli application using Click.
 - [ ] try to complete your suggestions and squash the bugs.
 - [ ] make a interface.
-Leave a Star if you think i deserve it 😉.
+Leave a Star if you think I deserve it.
 Also Checkout [F8L](https://open.spotify.com/artist/6LkOho0r5aIaYkMtjWYDAz?si=O6FR6i9UT1WMpG7bYEBMpg) on spotify.
 # Thanks
 ###### ~ Rohit.